Esylus/Coding-Standards/1_ReviewStandards.md

 * Is this code introducing any new dependencies between classes/components/modules and, if so, is it necessary to do that?
 * Is this code idiomatic, taking full advantage of the language, frameworks, and tools that we use?
 * Is anything here a re-implementation of existing functionality the developer may not be aware of?

+## 6. Conflict resolution & stalemates

+* Beware of unconstructive stalemates.
+If the tone of the conversation is getting tense or hostile, take action!
+* Are requested changes and notes per review round not trending downwards?
+* Is there lots of pushback or an unusually high number of notes?
+* Make sure to communicate.
+Meet in person or a video chat..
+Keep the lines of communication open!
+* Is there a larger problem around application design?
+Should you open it up to the team for discussion?
+* Eventually you must concede or escalate as the longer the conflict goes on the more damaging it is to the relationship.
+* Concede - Is this point really so bad you need to fight about it?
+* Escalate - Do you need to look to a higher power in the company to solve the stalemate?
+* After a stalemate - take some space and have a break.
+Discuss with a manager.
+Study conflict resolution.
+Do better next time.

 ## 9. Helpful tools in code review